d9viant/dater_app_final/README.md

-# Dater - A Tinder clone - 'Code by Comtrade' final project
+# Dater - A Tinder clone

--OOP Principles

--Design Patterns

--Algorithms and Data Structures

--Concurrency Programming

--MYSQL Database

--Software Design Principles

 A tinder clone built using core Java/JavaFX and MySQL with additional APIs in a client/server archicteture.
 It is structured in a three layer fashion consisting of client/common/server parts.
 I've Implemented a basic representation of the ELO Matchmaking system, chat system, an open source map library which utilizes BingMaps with the addition of the GeoLoc2Lite library to provide a basic system which tracks the address through the IP address on the network.
 Implementations of certain Design Patterns and multi-thread concurrency and data caching concepts are present.